oakmac/atom-parinfer/README.md

 ## Known Limitations

-This extension uses a trick for performance reasons that may act oddly in certain circumstances.
-It assumes that an open paren followed by a "word" character - ie: regex `^\(\w` - at the start of a line is the start of a new "parent expression" and tells the Parinfer algorithm to start analyzing from there until the next line that matches the same regex.
-In 99% of cases, this is probably a correct assumption, but might break inside multi-line strings or other non-standard circumstances.
+This extension uses a hack for performance reasons that may act oddly in certain circumstances.
+It assumes that an open paren followed by an alpha character -
+ie: regex `^\([a-zA-Z]` - at the start of a line is the beginning of a new "parent expression" and tells the Parinfer algorithm to start analyzing from there until the next line that matches the same regex.
+Most of the time this is probably a correct assumption, but might break inside multi-line strings or other non-standard circumstances.
 This is tracked at [Issue #9]; please add to that if you experience problems.